Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-01:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-11-01:** A SHA-256 hash is 256 bits — 64 hexadecimal characters — regardless of input size.
 - **2025-11-02:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.
+- **2025-11-02:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.